Associate Professor of History and the Director of Critical Ottoman & Post-Ottoman Studies

 I am currently working on two related book projects which I think of as two sides of the same coin.
-The first is a “micro” level look at the lived experience of imperialists at home, focusing on the life-worlds of the families of two Arab-Ottomans living in Istanbul as the empire crumbled between 1878 and 1918.
+The first is a “micro” level look at the lived experience of imperialists at home, focusing on the life-worlds of the families of Arab-Ottomans living in Istanbul as the empire crumbled between 1878 and 1918.
 It comes out in late 2022.
 The second focuses on Ottoman imperialism abroad and is a “macro” level engagement with international diplomacy and questions of sovereignty and colonialism in northeast Africa.

-The first book, tentatively titled Ottoman-Ethiopian Relations and the Geopolitics of Imperialism in the Horn of Africa and the Red Sea Basin, is under contract with Stanford University Press.
+The second book, tentatively titled Ottoman-Ethiopian Relations and the Geopolitics of Imperialism in the Horn of Africa and the Red Sea Basin, is under contract with Stanford University Press.
 It promises to be a groundbreaking book, which relies on a set of newly released Ottoman archival documents on Ottoman involvement in the Horn of Africa at the turn of the 20th century.
-It will uncover an untold history of Ottoman imperial ambitions along the Red Sea coast stretching from Djibouti to the Suez, and the northern Somali coast from Bab el-Mandab to the tip of the Horn of Africa.
+It will uncover an untold history of Ottoman imperial ambitions along the Red Sea coast stretching from Djibouti to the Suez and the northern Somali coast from Bab el-Mandab to the tip of the Horn of Africa.
 It will introduce a previously unknown Istanbul-Addis Ababa imperial axis of power that existed in dialectic tension with the other North-South axes that stretched from European imperial capitals to the African coasts of the Red Sea and the Indian Ocean.
-The result will be a new global history of competing imperial strategic interests in the period between 1885 and the beginning of the First World War.
-This thirty-year period in this geopolitically strategic part of the world, which connects the Mediterranean with the Indian Ocean, has garnered some recent scholarly interest—most notably in the context of Italian and French colonialism.
+The result will be a new global history of competing imperial strategic interests between 1878 and 1918.
+This forty-year period in this geopolitically strategic part of the world, which connects the Mediterranean with the Indian Ocean, has garnered some recent scholarly interest—most notably in the context of Italian and French colonialism.
 This book will bring the Ottoman Empire into the mix, asking the questions: What do we learn about the history of the Red Sea and the Somali coasts if we weave the history of regional powers into the larger diplomatic and military histories of European empires in Africa?
-How can we recast Ottoman imperialism in the region once we understand inter-imperial relations from an Ottoman government’s perspective, not only through its competition with the Great Powers, but also its relationship with its counterpart in Africa, the Ethiopian Empire?
+How can we recast Ottoman imperialism in the region once we understand inter-imperial relations from an Ottoman government’s perspective, not only through its competition with the Great Powers but also its relationship with its counterpart in Africa, the Ethiopian Empire?
 Last but not least, what do we learn about the nature of global imperialism during this period, if we shift the archival focus to the untapped Ottoman records on Africa?

 Osmanlılar ve Afrika Talanı:Sahra'dan Hicaz'a İmparatorluk ve Diplomasi (Istanbul: Koc University Press, 2018).